Migrating from Etsy to Shopify: Step by Step guide!

 Do you sell your products via Etsy and want to make a change?
 If you have already decided on migrating your store to Shopify, here you have a step-by-step guide to help you get through the process very easy.
 Don’t get overwhelmed, just follow this guide and you’ll have your business running in Shopify in no time!

-The first thing you need to know is that you can migrate your products, customers and order data from Etsy to Shopify.
-The process is really simple: basically you need to export of all your data from Etsy first, and then import it to Shopify.
+The first thing you need to know is that you can migrate your products, customers, and order data from Etsy to Shopify.
+The process is really simple: basically, you need to export all your data from Etsy first, and then import it to Shopify.

 Let’s see how to do it:

 Go to your Etsy store’s dashboard: select Settings – Options – Download Data.

 In order to download your product data select Currently for Sale Listings and click Download CSV.
 Then, to download your customers and order data select Orders and click Download CSV.

 You have to select a month and a year to download this data.
 We recommend that you separate it by years and have a downloaded CSV for each year (or month if needed) and then import them all together to Shopify.

 TIP!
 Bear in mind that if you have pending orders, you need to close them before moving them to Shopify.